Bonus this year

 How do I become eligible for a membership bonus?

-In order to be eligible for a membership bonus in 2019, you must be a member of the association on December 31st 2018 and on March 28th 2019 (the day the board of representatives decided to pay membership bonus in 2019).
+In order to be eligible for a membership bonus, you must be a member of the association on December 31st and on the day the board of representatives decided to pay membership bonus.

 How do I register a NemKonto account?